April 15, 2026 • Posted in In Mold Labeling

 Creativity, versatility, durability — in-mold labeling (IML) offers design freedom to give your plastic parts an outstanding aesthetic edge.
-Graphic elements are sharp and crisp, labels can be flat or curved, and techniques can be combined to lend eye-catching and even 3-D effects.
+Graphic elements are sharp and crisp, edges can be curved, and techniques can be combined to lend eye-catching (and even 3-D) effects to appliances and goods that surround you in daily life.
 How can you use IML to make your product stand out from the competition?

 With IML printing, the design options are endless.
 Colors, logos, backgrounds, fonts and icons can combine in infinite ways to create plastic molded pieces that are truly unique and cutting-edge.
 From laundry machine panels to microwave keypads, IML can weave in the colors and graphics that make your brand stand out from the rest.
 Looking for low-gloss matte gray or glossy piano black?
 IML can do that.